 By praising and rewarding during grooming sessions, you are teaching your dog to associate the grooming ritual with a pleasurable experience where she gets some extra good stuff.

 Avoid Correcting Your Dog While Grooming

 Along the same lines of reward and praise, avoiding harsh verbal corrections during your sessions will go a long way toward keeping the tone positive.
 Correcting your dog while he is already a little bit stressed out only makes things more stressful and scary.

 It is unlikely to be effective at stopping any fear responses and may even make them worse.

-Just ignore behaviour that is not ideal, such as when he yanks his paw away from the nail clippers, and instead focuses on rewarding the best behaviour.
+Just ignore behaviour that is not ideal, such as when he yanks his paw away from the nail clipper and instead focuses on rewarding the best behaviour.
 Eventually, the undesirable moves will decrease in favour of the behaviour you have rewarded.

 Bring Patience and Calmness to the Table

 Your dog is tuned into your emotional state of mind.
 When you start to get frustrated, whether or not you show it, your canine feels it.
 If you notice that you are starting to feel frustrated, it is better to end the session than to press on.

 Ultimately, you want your dog to experience grooming as a positive experience.
 If you can’t provide that by staying calm and positive, you may be contributing to your dog’s anxiety about being brushed, bathed, trimmed, or clipped.

 While it may not be a problem now, you can accidentally create a problem down the road if you try to groom your dog when you are not in a positive frame of mind.

 Use a Grooming Table

 A dog grooming table will help perfectly position your dog so you can give them the support and comfort they need during your grooming session.
 Using one also makes it far easier for you to groom them accurately and efficiently.

 De-shed Your Dog’s Coat